Introduction to Vanguard Inspection Services

 - Must be a U.S. Citizen

-- Must completed registration on our Inspector Portal
+- Must complete registration in the Vanguard Inspector Portal (https://vip.vanguardhis.com/)

 - Must complete and pass the required “e-QIP” background process